rhysd/action-setup-vim/README.md

     version: nightly
 ```

-Install the latest Vim v8.1.123 on all platforms.
-The version is a tag name in [vim/vim][vim]
+Install the latest Vim v8.1.123.
+The version is a tag name in [vim/vim][vim] repository.
+Please see
-repository.
-For installing specific version, `github-token` input is unnecessary on Windows.
-Please see following 'Choose specific version' also
+following 'Choose specific version' section also

 ```yaml
 - uses: rhysd/action-setup-vim@v1